opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 ## Use OpenSearch clients to implement functionality

+To use the OpenSearch REST API, you will need an instance of the OpenSearch Java Client.

+If you require SSL and TLS capability, refer to the OpenSearch Java Client documentation for either [Apache HttpClient 5 Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-apache-httpclient-5-transport) or [OpenSearch RestClient Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-restclient-transport).

+The `SDKClient` class allows initialization of the OpenSearch Java client without SSL or TLS.
+For simplicity, this example uses the synchronous client.
 During the initial creation of the extension, you either implemented `setExtensionsRunner()` yourself or used the `BaseExtension` class, which does it for you.
 This gives you access to the `ExtensionsRunner` object that is running this extension.
 The `ExtensionsRunner` has getters that provide access to many objects you will need, one of which is the `SDKClient`.
-The `SDKClient` class allows initialization of the OpenSearch Java client, which has synchronous and asynchronous versions.
-For simplicity, this example uses the synchronous client.

 First, update `CRUDExtension` to send a copy of this `ExtensionsRunner` instance to our handler class: